 - Wealth can also provide greater access to better schooling and housing.

-- And since we live in a plutocracy, ones participation in American politics is heavily influenced by wealth.
+- Since we live in a plutocracy, ones participation in American politics is heavily influenced by wealth.

 Professor Darity also speaks about reparations for African Americans, the fourth wall that society doesn’t want to break.
 If you’d like to discuss any of his information, feel free to comment below.